-Table 3.1 General Description of Construction Activities (From Hatch Ltd., 2010h)
+Table 3.1 General Description of Construction Activities (From Hatch, 2010h)

-Activity Description Access Road Activities associated with construction of internal access roads will include Construction removal of topsoil and subsoil placement of granular base (at least 30 cm) installation of ditches and culverts installation of sediment and erosion control features as necessary replacement of topsoil on the temporary access roads if the roads are to be removed.
+Activity Description Access Road Activities associated with construction of internal access roads will Construction include removal of topsoil and subsoil placement of granular base (at least 30 cm) installation of ditches and culverts installation of sediment and erosion control features as necessary • replacement of topsoil on the temporary access roads if the roads are to be removed.
 Site Preparation Activities associated with the site preparation will include consultation with the landowner to determine the locations of topsoil and subsoil stockpiles where topsoil is stripped.
-Note that the piles will not be within 30 m of waterbodies and drainage routes. accumulation of uncut or shredded crops on the soil surface where topsoil is not stripped installation of sediment and erosion control features as necessary.
-Installation of Activities associated with the installation of support structures will include Support Structures creation of drilled holes for the purposes of stabilizing the support structures of the photovoltaic arrays construction of foundations and/or support structures beneath transformers, inverters and photovoltaic panels installation of photovoltaic panels on fixed racking structures inspection of foundation construction and of support structures prior to the installation of photovoltaic modules, and wiring.
-Underground Activities associated with underground cable installation will include Cable Installation • installation of direct current (DC) wiring along the structural supports of the photovoltaic arrays.
-A network of underground DC cabling will be required at the termination point of the photovoltaic arrays to centrally located inverters which will then convert the electricity to alternating current (AC). utilization of a simple trenching device to install the cables; whereby a slet will be enough the cable will be laid, and the sail replaced. slot will be opened, the cable will be laid, and the soil replaced.
+Note that the piles will not be within 30 m of waterbodies and drainage routes. accumulation of uncut or shredded crops on the soil surface where topsoil is not stripped removal of trees and shrubs (from hedgerows) as required [to occur outside of breeding bird period (May through July)] installation of sediment and erosion control features as necessary.
+Installation of Support Activities associated with the installation of support structures will Structures include creation of drilled holes for the purposes of stabilizing the support structures of the photovoltaic arrays construction of foundations and/or support structures beneath transformers, inverters and photovoltaic panels installation of photovoltaic panels on fixed racking structures • inspection of foundation construction and of support structures prior to the installation of photovoltaic modules, and wiring.
+Underground Cable Activities associated with underground cable installation will include Installation installation of Direct Current (DC) wiring along the structural supports of the photovoltaic arrays.
+A network of underground DC cabling will be required at the termination point of the photovoltaic arrays to centrally located inverters which will then convert the electricity to alternating current (AC). utilization of a simple trenching device to install the cables; whereby a slot will be opened, the cable will be laid, and the soil replaced.

 Activity Description Distribution Line Activities associated with distribution line erection will include Erection construction of an underground distribution line which transports the electricity from the inverters to the transformer erection of a overhead distribution connection from the transformer to transport the generated power from the Project to the 44-kV connection point utilization of new or existing wooden poles.
-Site Security Activities associated with site security will include , installation of gate and fence on Project location (in the vicinity of the watercourse, the fence will be installed 30 m away from the high water mark) installation of additional acquirity measures (a.g., acquirity paragraph). installation of additional security measures (e.g., security cameras, motion sensor flood lighting) if deemed necessary.
+Site Security Activities associated with site security will include installation of gate and fence on Project location (in the vicinity of the woodland, the fence will be installed 30 m away from the woodland). installation of additional security measures (e.g., security cameras, motion sensor flood lighting) if deemed necessary.